aaronburrell/docker-amazon-elastic/README.md

-# docker-amazon-elastic
-This is the Amazon Elasticsearch and Kibana Distro
+# Docker Scripts for the Amazon Distro of Elasticsearch and Kibana

+## Items List

+> docker-compose.yml - Full install of distro products

+> run-elasticsearch.sh - Start Elasticsearch in a docker container

+> connect-to-elasticsearch.sh - Verify Elasticsearch is running